 Intense fighting rages in Abu Salim neighbourhood as the hunt for Muammar Gaddafi continues.

-But the South African delegation at the UN said it did not support funds going directly to the Libyan rebel government.
+The South African delegation said it did not support funds going directly to the Libyan rebel government, the National Transitional Council (NTC), which the African Union has not officially recognised.

 Pretoria insisted that there be no mention to the NTC in the official request for the release of the funds.

-UN diplomats said the NTC would be involved in deciding how to use the money.
+UN diplomats said the NTC would be involved in deciding how to use the money, even though the request no longer refers to the NTC specifically.

-Up to $37bn Libyan assets are still frozen in the US.
-Susan Rice, the US ambassador to the UN, has said “discussions are under way to ensure more funds are released”.
+Up to $37bn Libyan assets are still frozen in the USA, which according to Susan Rice, the US ambassador to the UN says “discussions are under way to ensure more funds are released”.